tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 and passes them on to another resolution server.
 3. The Obfuscation Target, which is a resolution server that receives proxied queries from the client via the Obfuscation Proxy.

+[TODO] Describe how to proxy (probably like HTTP proxying)

+[TODO] Describe how to pack in client symmetric key

 # Keying Material